 An eFellows grant of $4000 from EMU's Faculty Development Center and the Provost's Office allowed librarians to purchase electronic versions of some books currently assigned in EMU courses.

 Only a small percentage of the books assigned in courses are available for purchase as library e-books.
 Library e-books can be read online with a my.emich login.
-Many library e-books books allow for multiple simultaneous readers, but some are limited to one active reader at a time.
+Some library e-book titles can be obtained in a version that allows for multiple simultaneous readers, but some are limited to one active reader at a time.

 Titles were selected to support courses in all five colleges at EMU.
 A concerted effort was made to support 100 & 200 level undergraduate courses, but many books also supported upper level undergraduate and graduate level courses.

 This experiment offers the opportunity to explore the value of using library e-books as a support to students in obtaining course reading materials.

 Library e-books may:

 - provide reserve copies available even when the library is closed

 - support low income students who find it difficult to obtain required readings